-I’m always on the lookout for new backpacks and suitcases for my travels, especially right now as we will be taking considerably more luggage now that with have a baby in tow!
+I’m always on the lookout for new backpacks and suitcases for my travels, especially right now as we will be taking considerably more luggage now that with have a baby in tow, making choosing the best backpack more important than ever!
 So when I was given the opportunity to review the Cabin Zero bag recently I jumped at the chance!
 I’ve had lots of experience with bad backpacks that have hurt my back and shoulders in the past, so for me, this is of top importance when choosing a backpack.
 But I also care about the way it looks… fortunately Cabin Zero ticked both of these boxes for me.
 Read below for the full review.

 Cabin Zero backpacks have a unique advantage over other luggage brands- they have designed luggage that is airline approved by budget airlines so that you know your luggage will be accepted as hand luggage on your flight.
 With stricter and stricter regulations and ever-increasing charges to check in your luggage (and the risk of it getting lost!), knowing that your bag is pre-approved by the airlines can give you peace of mind when travelling.
 The Cabin Zero website is also super useful as it gives the details of many major airlines and their bag restrictions!

 What’s more, is that CabinZero is an ethically conscious, traveller-focused bag company who keeps a close eye on their environmental impact.
 The high-quality production ensures long life and durability, creating a bag you can depend upon, meaning that there is a far lower risk of your bag getting damaged in transit!
 In the long run this not only gives you peace of mind, but also saves you money-bonus!